KusionStack/kusionstack.io/docs/user_docs/getting-started/usecases/deliver-hybrid-resources-project.md

 sidebar_position: 2
 ---

-# Deliver Project with Hybrid Resources

-This tutorial will demonstrate how to deliver project with hybrid resources(The project requires both kubernetes resources and IaaS resources), all at one Kusion command.

-Unlike the previous Code-City usecase, this tutorial take a step further and will set up a WordPress site that requires resources from the IaaS layer - Aliyun OSS - as the cloud storage for media resources.
-That's common request for applications to save disk space for the server, reduce the workload of file migration when moving the website, and also avoid the limitation of server bandwidth when accessing files stored in independent cloud storage.
+# Deliver Wordpress Application on Kubernetes and Clouds

+This tutorial will demonstrate how to deploy a wordpress application using KusionStack which relies on both Kubernetes and Alicloud IaaS resources.
+Unlike the code-city application we previously deployed on Kubernetes, the wordpress application will also rely on Alicloud RDS (Relational Database Service) to provide a cloud-based database solution for wordpress website content such as articles, comments, users and other information.

-## Prerequisites
+## Prerequesties

 - [Kusion](/docs/user_docs/getting-started/install)
 - [Kubernetes](https://kubernetes.io/) or [Kind](https://kind.sigs.k8s.io/)
-- This use case requires you to have an **Aliyun account** for utilizing its Object Storage Service (OSS).
-- Additionally, **a user account with AliyunOSSFullAccess permission** is required, and you can create and manage it in the [Aliyun Resource Access Management (RAM) console](https://ram.console.aliyun.com/users/).
-And you can configure the obtained AccessKey and SecretKey obtained as environment variables:
+- Prepare an Alicloud account and create a user with `AliyunVPCFullAccess` and `AliyunRDSFullAccess` permissions to use the Relational Database Service (RDS).
+This user can be created and managed in the [Alicloud Resource Access Management (RAM) Console](https://ram.console.aliyun.com/users/)
+- Additionally, we also need to configure the obtained AccessKey and SecretKey as environment variables:

 ```shell
 export ALICLOUD_ACCESS_KEY="LTAI5txxx" # replace it with your AccessKey